marcinjahn/technology-notebook/src/docs/dev-tools/kubernetes/objects.md

 indicate the health of the object.
 I.e., node has info about PIDPressure, MemoryPressure, DiskPressure and Ready.

----

-Once object is created from a YAML, Kubernetes will add additional information to it (e.g. `status`, and various metadata).
+Once an object is created from a YAML, Kubernetes will add additional information to it (e.g. `status`, and various metadata).
 The source YAML != YAML in Kubernetes